Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami vs. Drake Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest that pits the Miami Hurricanes (25-7) against the Drake Bulldogs (27-7) at MVP Arena should be a tight matchup based on our computer prediction, which projects a final score of 74-71 in favor of Miami.
-Game time is at 7:25 PM ET on March 17.
+Friday's contest features the Miami Hurricanes (25-7) and the Drake Bulldogs (27-7) clashing at MVP Arena in what is expected to be a close matchup, with a projected 74-71 win for Miami according to our computer prediction.
+Tipoff is at 7:25 PM ET on March 17.

-According to our computer prediction, the Miami versus Drake game has a predicted spread that equals the actual spread (2.5).
-The two sides are projected to fall short of the 146.5 over/under.
+According to our computer prediction, Miami should cover the point spread, which is currently listed at 1.5.
+The two teams are projected to come in below the 146.5 over/under.

 Miami vs. Drake Game Info & Odds